rockychat3/spike-v3-py-control/readme.md

 ### Troubleshooting
 - If you see import errors, make sure robot_control.py exists in /flash on the hub (run uploader.llsp3).
-- If your robot drives backward, flip left_polarity/right_polarity in DriveLib(...).
+- If your robot drives backward, flip the input motor ports (first two parameters) when initializing DriveLib.
 - If line detect is unreliable on your mat, tweak the black/white thresholds in DriveLib constructor.
+- `report=True` will generate debugging prints to help identify issues with user code or bugs in this library
+- Most parameters are optional (anything in this API with "=" has a default value already encoded)